Mechanacor3/TaleCraft/frontend/README.md

 - **Script Alignment:** Create a script that aligns with images and narration, with user-editable dialogue.
 - **Text-to-Speech:** Select voice styles for narration and generate audio clips.
 - **Video Assembly:** Assemble images, narration, and animations for a final video preview.
-- **Final Production:** Export the final video and provide direct upload options to YouTube.
+- **Final Production:** Export the final video and provide direct upload options to ShortVideo.

 ## Tech Stack